Deployment and Update FAQ

 Updating desktop app

-Why can't I update my desktop app to version 2.17.0 or above?
+Why isn't my desktop app updating to version 2.17.0 or later?

 Configuring deployments